 You can change filenames either manually or automatically.

-To change a filename manually just type or paste a new file name in the cell.
+To change a filename manually, type or paste a new file name in the cell.
 You can also correct multiple filenames with Find & Replace feature.

 To rename files in automatic mode, select them, click the round button next to a filename and choose renaming options.